 The pressure for faster patient throughput is real.
 Pre-procedure assessments.
 Care transitions.
 Handoffs.
 Every manual step is a bottleneck that modern visualization can eliminate.

 When clinical data maps to anatomy rather than administrative category, something changes.
 Every system the human body contains — cardiovascular, nervous, skeletal, ocular, endocrine, and thirteen more — has a home on the visualization.
 A clinician walking into a room sees the patient's whole-body picture — current and historical — without navigating a single menu.
 Findings surface in context.
-The intelligence layer continuously analyzes what it sees and flags what may need attention.
+A salience engine computes visual prominence for every marker — role context, clinical acuity, encounter relevance, and temporal state — and surfaces what needs attention first.
 All of it, at a glance.

 Patient data anchored to anatomy — not buried in categories or tab trees.